tiramisusolutions/dockerfiles/mr.ansible/docs/structure.rst

 ================
 This is the directory layout of this repository with explanation.::

-    ansible.cfg         # Ansible configuration file
+    Makefile            # Makefile to test and build documentation ansible.cfg         # Ansible configuration file
     hosts               # Inventory file for server